skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 and pointy towers have been added on since the initial construction, giving the place a malevolent appearance.
 Many bridges and balconies cling to the sides of the towers as they reach ever upwards.
-While it once had many hundereds of windows looking outward, they have now all been bricked over or covered with sharp plates of metal, embossed with the symbol of Queen Alidia:
+While it once had many hundreds of windows looking outward, they have now all been bricked over or covered with sharp plates of metal, embossed with the symbol of Queen Alidia:

 ![](images/flag.gif)

 The citadel seems to be on an island all by itself.
-All around it is a deep, empty chasam.
+All around it is a deep, empty chasm.
 A lone bridge, blocked by a single massive door, allows travel from the central square to the gates of the Citadel.
 The doors are shut and guarded by a group of severe Alidian soldiers.

 Also in the square is the tower of the Mage's Guild.
 It is a simple spire of brown stone, crowned with what looks like an observatory.
-In any other setting it would have looked tall and impressivle, although it looks diminutive in the presence of the Citadel.
+In any other setting it would have looked tall and impressively, although it looks diminutive in the presence of the Citadel.

-Elsewhere they see the Archives; the city library, a church of impressive proportions, a sprawling inn with many wings, and a number of unidtentified government buildings.
+Elsewhere they see the Archives; the city library, a church of impressive proportions, a sprawling inn with many wings, and a number of unidentified government buildings.
 Around the edges of the square are several specialty shops and booths.

 Eomer and Endo check into the Inn.
 Endo in particular looks tired and